cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 If you have your Mastodon account now up and running, add a bio 😊 This helps people to get to know you and it feels more like a social gathering than an anonymous network.
 You can also add your Mastodon handle to your Twitter profile so that people can find you.

-## Migrate your contacts and find new ones
+## Migrate Your Contacts and Find New Ones

 To find your contacts on Mastodon, there are great tools such as [debirdify](https://pruvisto.org/debirdify/), [Fedifinder](https://fedifinder.glitch.me), or [Twitodon](https://twitodon.com).